 - When looking up a phone number in REDCap (for example, if a client returns your call and you are unable to answer), the phone number needs to be entered using the following formatting for the REDCap search to work: (XXX) XXX-XXXX.
-It is often easiest to simply omit the area code altogether. - Pinning Documents to Quick Access: There are two ways you can pin documents to quick access in the various Microsoft Office programs.
-We will use the example of pinning the Outdated Contact Sheet below - 1.
+It is often easiest to simply omit the area code altogether. - There is also now a report you can use in REDCap to search by First and Last name at the same time.
+If this has not yet been shared with you or shows up in your reports list in REDCap let the GPRA GA Lead (Drew) know and he will share it. - Pinning Documents to Quick Access: There are two ways you can pin documents to quick access in the various Microsoft Office programs.
+We will use the example of pinning the Outdated Contact Sheet below. - 1.
 Pinning to quick access in the task bar.
 Note this may only be helpful if you have Excel pinned to your task bar as well. - a.
 First, open the document in Excel. - b.
 Once it is open, navigate to your task bar and right click on the Excel icon to open the recent docs menu.
 Here you will see a list of documents opened recently.
 The sheets you currently have open should appear here.
 Sometimes you may need to wait a minute for the one you have open to populate. - c.
 Once it is in the list, hover your mouse pointer over it and you will see the pin button.
 Click it and the document will be pinned to your list at the top. - d.
 Now, whenever you right click the Excel icon from the task bar, you will see this document always at the top with any other documents you have pinned.